GiladLeef/primesieve/README.md

 # Primesieve
-A Quadratic sieve implementation in C based on michel-leonard/C-Quadratic-Sieve
+A Quadratic sieve implementation in C

 Compile using
 `gcc -O3 main.c -o primesieve`